hiero-ledger/hiero-website/content/_index.md

 section_what_parts_open_source_heading = "What parts of Hiero are Open Source?" section_what_parts_open_source_text = '''
 Hiero is 100% open-source.
-While the transition of the project to Linux Foundation Decentralized Trust is still ongoing, a view into some additional contributions can be found in Hedera’s Github organization (<a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">https://github.com/hashgraph</a>).
-As a first step, the technical steering committee (TSC) of Hiero will provide oversight to include  projects that are needed to run an enterprise-ready decentralized network to the new Hiero GitHub organization (<a href="https://github.com/hiero" target="_blank" rel="noreferrer noopener">https://github.com/hiero</a>).
-More information about the transition process can be found in the  <a href="#roadmap" target="_self">roadmap</a>.
+While the transition of the project to Linux Foundation Decentralized Trust is still ongoing, a view into some additional contributions can be found in <a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">Hedera’s Github organization</a>.
+As a first step, the technical steering committee (TSC) of Hiero will provide oversight to include  projects that are needed to run an enterprise-ready decentralized network to a new Hiero GitHub organization.
+More information about the transition process can be found in the roadmap.
 '''

 section_why_contribute_heading = "Why should I contribute?"